ghostunnel/ghostunnel/README.md

 **[Access control](#access-control-flags)**: Ghostunnel enforces mutual authentication by requiring a valid client certificate for all connections.
-We also support access control via checks on the subject (or subject alternative names) of a client certificate.
+We also support access control via checks on the client certificate.
 This is useful for restricting access to services that don't have native access control.

 **[Certificate hotswapping](#certificate-hotswapping)**: Ghostunnel can reload certificates at runtime without dropping existing connections.
 Certificate